 Turning the spotlight on social infrastructure

 As healthcare facilities were hastily procured and constructed over the year, our members recognised the need to adapt CoST assurance processes to this otherwise opaque area of public expenditure.
 In Honduras, the CoST team was called upon by President Juan Orlando Hernández to monitor not only the construction of Covid-related healthcare facilities, but also 83 reconstruction projects built in the wake of hurricanes Eta and Iota.
-In Afghanistan and Guatemala, water and sanitation projects came under the spotlight – an area that is particularly important for both countries, given their vulnerability to climate change and drought.
+In Guatemala, water and sanitation projects came under the spotlight – an area that is particularly important for both countries, given their vulnerability to climate change and drought.

 Increasing business integrity

 Despite the restrictions imposed by Covid-19, CoST members used innovative methods to train over 2300 government, civil society and private sector stakeholders on disclosing and using infrastructure data.
 This includes 577 members of the private sector, who benefited from enhanced knowledge of national procurement processes to gain access to more bidding opportunities.
 In Uganda, efforts to increase engagement between public and private sector actors helped to increase trust and participation in the procurement system, leading to an increase in the number of bids per tender from 1.6 in 2019 to 12.5 in 2020.

 The work of CoST programmes to engage procuring entities and institutionalise cultures of transparency has given rise to ever increasing levels of data disclosure.
 By the end of 2020, 19,950 projects were disclosed in line with the Infrastructure Data Standard (CoST IDS), a 56% rise on the year before.
 This is testament to the long-term, hard-won advocacy efforts taken by CoST members which is now giving rise to increasingly embedded attitudes to disclosure and transparency.

 What’s ahead in 2021: developing technical capacity